Super Rugby Aotearoa: Braydon Ennor's brilliant conversion charge down sparked Crusaders win

 The game exploded into life midway through the second half when Rieko Ioane crashed over the line to give the Blues a 15-9 lead with 25 minutes to play.

-But as Otere Black lined up the conversion from out in front, Crusaders winger Brayden Ennor stunted the Blues momentum.
+But as Otere Black lined up the conversion from out in front, Crusaders midfielder Braydon Ennor stunted the Blues momentum.

 As Black took a step back to begin his slow meander towards the ball, Ennor brilliantly burst off the line to charge down the kick.